Dual Diagnosis Treatment Knoxville, TN

 - Using substances to treat or relieve any of the above symptoms, or to deal with negative memories or other uncomfortable feelings

-If you have previously been diagnosed with a mental illness, there is also a good chance that you have a dual diagnosis.
-This is also true for people with a family history of mental illness or a history of physical or emotional trauma.
+If someone has previously been diagnosed with a mental disorder, there is also a good chance they have a dual diagnosis disorder.
+This is also true for people with a family history of mental conditions, or a history of physical or emotional trauma.

 What Makes Dual Diagnosis Treatment Different?

 Some of the most common options include medication-assisted treatment (MAT), cognitive-behavioral therapy (CBT), and contingency management (CM).
-Many people benefit from MAT because it incorporates medications that treat your mental health issues.
-This can significantly decrease your symptoms and help you focus on getting better.
-Because of the commonality of having a dual diagnosis, Tennessee Valley Recovery offers dual diagnosis treatment here in Knoxville, Tennessee.
+Many people benefit from MAT because it incorporates medications that treat mental health disorders.

 Then we determine the necessary medications.
 Some people only need meds for a short time.
 Others benefit from using them long-term.
 The right prescription medications can control symptoms of conditions like depression, anxiety, and more.

 We help each person understand how their mental health impacts their addiction.
-As well, addiction to drugs and alcohol can affect mental illnesses.
-The work that begins for dual diagnosis in our program can be continued after a person leaves.
+As well, addiction to drugs and alcohol can affect mental conditions.
+Fortunately, the work that begins for dual diagnosis in our program can be continued after a person leaves.
 We teach people how to manage their mental health for life.

 In turn, we can help you to find the causes behind both issues and give you effective means for treating and overcoming them.
 Call us today to get the help that you need, and find your path to a stable and addiction-free life.